ckrilow/dev-ckrilow/README.md

 # Environment version control

 Analysis environment is controlled using conda.
-Each module should have an `environment.yml` file with all of the packages used.
-If a required package or library is missing from conda (and therefore not in the `environment.yml`), it should be noted in the `README.md` of the module.
+Each pipeline should have an `environment.yml` file with all of the packages used.
+If a required package or library is missing from conda (and therefore not in the `environment.yml`), it should be noted in the `README.md` of the pipeline.

 ```bash
 conda env export --no-builds | grep -v prefix | grep -v name > environment.yml
 ```

-# Module version control
+# Pipeline version control

-Each module within this workflow uses [bumpversion](https://pypi.org/project/bumpversion) for automatic [semantic versioning](https://semver.org).
+Each pipeline within this workflow uses [bumpversion](https://pypi.org/project/bumpversion) for automatic [semantic versioning](https://semver.org).

 ```bash
 # bump the appropriate increment